Write and record the development of technology with deep insight

 7.Adjustment Error

-In every machining operation, adjustments to the process system are inevitable.
-Since adjustments cannot be perfectly precise, adjustment errors occur.
-The positional accuracy of workpieces and tools on the machine tool is ensured by adjusting the machine tool, tools, fixtures, or workpieces.
-When the original accuracies of the machine tool, tools, fixtures, and workpiece blanks meet the process requirements but dynamic factors are not considered, adjustment errors play a decisive role in machining errors.
+In every machining operation, adjustments to the process system are necessary, leading to adjustment errors due to imperfect precision.
+The positional accuracy of workpieces and tools is maintained by adjusting the machine tool, tools, fixtures, or workpieces.
+When the original accuracies meet process requirements but dynamic factors are ignored, adjustment errors become a major contributor to machining errors.

 8.Measurement Error

-During or after machining, measurement errors occur due to measurement methods, measuring instrument accuracy, and both objective and subjective factors affecting measurement precision.
+Measurement errors during or after machining arise from measurement methods, instrument accuracy, and both objective and subjective factors affecting precision.

 9.Internal Stress